hallatore/MeshBlend-docs/Knowledgebase/General Support.md

 <br>
 :white_check_mark: **Decals & Mesh Decals** - Decals blend as if they are part of the mesh.
 (See demo for exact details)
 <br>
-:white_check_mark: **Static Meshes, Landscapes, Skeletal meshes and even particle** - As long as they are opaque and write depth
+:white_check_mark: **Static Meshes, Landscapes, Skeletal meshes and even particle** - As long as they are opaque/masked and write depth
 <br>
 :white_check_mark: **TAA, TSR, DLSS, FSR** - Works great with any temporal AA solution, upsampling and frame generation
 <br>